 The conversion of the foreign subsidiaries' financial statements into U.S. dollars will lead to a translation gain or loss which is recorded as a component of other comprehensive income (loss).
-For the three months ended October 31, 2016 and 2015, we recorded a foreign currency translation loss of approximately \$1.3 million and \$0.8 million, respectively, which is recorded within accumulated other comprehensive income in stockholders' equity in our condensed consolidated balance sheet.
+For the three months ended April 30, 2017 and 2016, we recorded a foreign currency translation gain of approximately \$0.2 million and \$2.0 million, respectively.
+For the nine months ended April 30, 2017 and 2016, we recorded a foreign currency translation gain (loss) of approximately \$(1.8) million and \$31 thousand, respectively, which is recorded within accumulated other comprehensive income in stockholders' equity in our condensed consolidated balance sheet.
 In addition, certain of our subsidiaries have assets and liabilities that are denominated in currencies other than the relevant entity's functional currency.
 Changes in the relative exchange rates between the currencies result in remeasurement gains or losses at each balance sheet date and transaction gains or losses upon settlement.
-For the three months ended October 31, 2016 and 2015, we recorded net realized and unrealized foreign currency transaction and remeasurement gains (losses) of approximately \$0.4 million and \$(0.6) million, respectively, which are recorded in "Other gains (losses), net" in our condensed consolidated statements of operations.
+For the nine months ended April 30, 2017 and 2016, we recorded net realized and unrealized foreign currency transaction and remeasurement gains (losses) of approximately \$0.6 million and \$(0.6) million, respectively, which are recorded in "Other gains (losses), net" in our condensed consolidated statements of operations.